Best Bedding for Chicken Nesting Box

 - Creates a ‘safe haven’ for your hens

-Let's start by addressing the most common choices for nesting box bedding and go over them individually.
+We’ll address the most common nesting box bedding choices and review them individually.

 Any wood shavings, like pine or cedar shavings, are popular choices to put inside a nesting box.